apache/cordova-docs/www/docs/en/6.x/reference/cordova-cli/index.md

         cordova plugin rm camera --save

+- Remove the plugin from the project and `npm uninstall` it.
+Removes it from the `node_modules` directory:

+        cordova plugin rm camera --fetch

 - List all plugins installed in the project:

         cordova plugin ls

+### Conflicting plugins
+Conflicting plugins may occur when adding plugins that use `edit-config` tags in their plugin.xml file. `edit-config` allows plugins to add or replace attributes of XML elements.

+This feature can cause issues with the application if more than one plugin tries to modify the same XML element.
+Conflict detection has been implemented to prevent plugins from being added so one plugin doesn't try to overwrite another plugin's `edit-config` changes.
+An error will be thrown when a conflict in `edit-config` has been found and the plugin won't be added.
+The error message will mention that all conflicts must be resolved before the plugin can be added.
+One option to resolving the `edit-config` conflict is to make changes to the affected plugins' plugin.xml so that they do not modify the same XML element.
+The other option is to use the `--force` flag to force add the plugin.
+This option should be used with caution as it ignores the conflict detection and will overwrite all conflicts it has with other plugins, thus may leave the other plugins in a bad state.

+Refer to the [plugin.xml guide](https://cordova.apache.org/docs/en/latest/plugin_ref/spec.html#edit-config) for managing `edit-config`, resolving conflicts, and examples.

 ## cordova prepare command